fenago/machine-learning-for-finance/lab_guides/Lab_5.md

 that are able to learn the complex, and often hard to codify, rules of language.

-In this chapter, you will learn how to build powerful natural language models with Keras, as well as how to use the spaCy NLP library.
+In this lab, you will learn how to build powerful natural language models with Keras, as well as how to use the spaCy NLP library.

-The focus of this chapter will be on the following:
+The focus of this lab will be on the following:

 -   Fine-tuning spaCy\'s models for your own custom applications